-EB-5 investors already living in the United States on another immigrant visa have two options when filing their I-526 petition.
-They can file Form 1-485 for adjustment of status upon their I-526 petition’s acceptance and wait for its approval.
-Or they can return to their home country and process their petition for conditional permanent residency through their local United States embassy or consulate.
-Which is better?
+EB-5 investors already living in the United States on another immigrant visa have several options when filing their I-526 petition.
+They can: file Form I-485 for adjustment of status upon their I-526 petition’s acceptance and wait for its approval; file Form I-485 alongside their I-526 petition via concurrent filing; or they can return to their home country and process their petition for conditional permanent residency through their local United States embassy or consulate — this is referred to as consular processing.

 In most cases, it is difficult to determine which way is faster: Form I-485 or the consular process.
 Processing times vary for both options.